This article is from a 2012 investigation near southern New Hampshire (USA).

 They seemed to be successful.

 So, about a dozen years ago, I conducted pendulum experiments at Gilson Road Cemetery.
+It’s one of the most haunted sites I’ve ever visited.

 They surveyed each marked grave at the haunted cemetery, using yes/no questions and homemade pendulums.